 Well, there went the optimism.
 It’s been replaced by a kind of painful resignation.
 It feels like a game of Wack-a-Mole…but you don’t know which mole to hit first.

 The thing is, even though this situation seems inevitable, it isn’t.
 Sure, you have nine network attached storage devices of various ages and manufacturers across a few locations, a few departmental file servers, and an Amazon S3 archive—which seems like a lot.
 Because of your infrastructure, you’re coping with complexity that, to be honest, is likely to get more complex over time as your organization grows, your platforms age, and your requirements change.

 Just what you need, more complexity.

 You’ve looked at alternatives of course.
 You’d love to have a way to easily escape proprietary file stores.
 You know that software defined storage offers the promise of letting you have full-fledged NAS functionality on commodity hardware—driving down TCO—but you haven’t found a software defined storage (SDS) platform that’s a right fit for all your requirements, that offers the TCO advantages you want…and, if you’re being honest with yourself, that gets all these problems off your desk.

-What’s vFiLO?
-It’s a software defined distributed file and object solution that’s built to work with what you have, add the functionality you need, and give you a streamlined migration path that takes you away from the high costs of legacy platforms toward optimized TCO.
+What’s vFilO?
+It’s a software defined distributed file storage solution that’s built to work with what you have, add the functionality you need, and give you a streamlined migration path that takes you away from the high costs of legacy platforms toward optimized TCO.

-We could say so much more about vFiLO, but I think we’ll just leave you with a renewed sense of optimism.
+We could say so much more about vFilO, but I think we’ll just leave you with a renewed sense of optimism.
 It’s a new year, and you have a path away from the complexity and confusion of your existing environment.
 Why not try it out?
-Request a free trial of vFiLO Distributed File and Object Storage Virtualization today!
+Request a demo of vFilO distributed file and object storage virtualization software today!